Code-Institute-Submissions/StephenPhilipOFlynn-project11/READMEproject.md

 and trial period with
 https://www.shutterstock.com/
 for high quality images images.
+See 10 Shutterstock pics high resolution version labelled in images.
+Shuttershock terms cover commercial use, so should be sufficient for academic diploma project
 Muffin on chessboard -
 Photo by Kaffee Meister on Unsplash